wkwooten/VistaKine-Rewrite/documentation/VISUALIZATION_GUIDE.md

 ### Layout with `InteractiveExercise.svelte`

 - `InteractiveExercise.svelte` uses CSS Grid to manage the layering of the HUD over the visualization (`VisContainer`).
+- The `.hud-layer` within `InteractiveExercise.svelte` is styled with `pointer-events: none;`.
+The `HudComponent` (or specific interactive elements within it) should ensure `pointer-events: auto;` is set on its interactive parts so they can be used, while allowing non-interactive parts of the HUD area to pass pointer events to the 3D scene below.
 - The `HudComponent` is responsible for the layout of its internal elements (buttons, control panels via slot).
 - `VisContainer` handles the aspect ratio and basic styling of the 3D canvas area.